canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-device/install-on-renesas.md

 After the prompt has returned to the terminal, reconnect to the device and run `XLS2` again.
 When asked, this time enter `0000` and `1D200` for the addresses and close the connection.

-Back on the host machine, type the following to transfer final part of the bootloader from the zip archive we downloaded (`fip-smarc-rzg2l_pmic.srec`) to the device:
+Type the following to transfer final part of the bootloader from the zip archive we downloaded (`fip-smarc-rzg2l_pmic.srec`) to the device:

 ```
 sudo su